 Back-to-school season is one of the most hectic times for families.
-From making sure everyone is up and out the door on time to shuttling the kids between after-school activities and correcting homework assignments — not to mention our own lives — weekdays can go by in a whirlwind.
+From making sure everyone is up and out the door on time to coming up with healthy school lunch ideas to pack to shuttling the children between after-school activities and correcting homework assignments — not to mention our own lives — weekdays can go by in a whirlwind.

 Along those lines, I’ve teamed up with some of my favorite food bloggers from around the web to get their top picks for healthy school lunch ideas and quick-and-easy meals before and after the school day — all of which are kid-approved.
-They’ve shared lunches, dinners and snacks that are sure to be a hit with the kids and a lifesaver for you.
+They’ve shared lunches, dinners and snacks that are sure to be hits with the little ones and a lifesaver for you.

 20 Healthy Lunch Recipes